abelfunctions/abelfunctions/doc/source/index.rst

 `abelfunctions <http://github.com/cswiercz/abelfunctions>`_ is a Python library for computing with complex algebraic curves and Abelian functions.
-If this is your first time using `abelfunctions`, start with the tutorial.
+If this is your first time using abelfunctions, start with the tutorial.

 Contents: